 84. Creative Construction.

-At DoubleTree by Hilton Hotel San Francisco Airport, CA, one of the Lobby Attendants brought his guitar and everyone had a sing-along.
+At DoubleTree by Hilton Hotel San Francisco Airport, one of the Lobby Attendants brought his guitar and everyone had a sing-along.
 Housekeeping Team Members were also given gifts and raffle prizes.

 86. Let’s Make a Deal.